amar47shah/compassionate-coding/text.md

 no automated tests, with gaping security holes, with dependencies that were out-of-date and sometimes completely dead, and with features so unnecessary that users didn't know they were broken.
-The words flashed in front of me again: "Amar, what do you want me to be doing for the next five years?"
+The words flashed in front of me again: "Amar, what do you want to be doing for the next five years?"

 I get upset just thinking about these moments, because of the